 This new course launched on Udemy is intended to help artists wanting to start painting in oils for the first time.
 It will also help those artists struggling with oil painting although they have experience with acrylic painting.

 In this course I show these artists how to use acrylics to set a foundation for their painting before finishing the painting in oils.
 A full demonstration of the process is provided with over 80 minutes of video instruction.
-It is a free course which I am happy to share with you.
+It is a course suitable for beginners too.
 Give it a try!